ibrod83/nodejs-web-scraper/website/docs/doc1.md

         pages.push(pageObject)
     }

-    config = {
+    const config = {
         baseSiteUrl: `https://www.profesia.sk`,
         startUrl: `https://www.profesia.sk/praca/`,
         filePath: './images/',
         logPath: './logs/'
     }

-    var scraper = new Scraper(config);
+    const scraper = new Scraper(config);

-    var root = new Root({ pagination: { queryString: 'page_num', begin: 1, end: 10 } });//Open pages 1-10.
+    const root = new Root({ pagination: { queryString: 'page_num', begin: 1, end: 10 } });//Open pages 1-10.
 You need to supply the querystring that the site uses(more details in the API docs).

-    var jobAds = new OpenLinks('.list-row h2 a', { name: 'Ad page', getPageObject });//Opens every job ad, and calls the getPageObject, passing the formatted object.
+    const jobAds = new OpenLinks('.list-row h2 a', { name: 'Ad page', getPageObject });//Opens every job ad, and calls the getPageObject, passing the formatted object.

-    var phones = new CollectContent('.details-desc a.tel', { name: 'phone' })//Important to choose a name, for the getPageObject to produce the expected results.
+    const phones = new CollectContent('.details-desc a.tel', { name: 'phone' })//Important to choose a name, for the getPageObject to produce the expected results.

-    var images = new DownloadContent('img', { name: 'images' })
+    const images = new DownloadContent('img', { name: 'images' })

-    var titles = new CollectContent('h1', { name: 'title' });
+    const titles = new CollectContent('h1', { name: 'title' });

     root.addOperation(jobAds);
      jobAds.addOperation(titles);